handiko/Trading-Strategy-Development-Example/README.md

 ```

 ### Buy Signal - Code Snippet
-The buy signal is exactly as described above.
-It seeks the required candle sequence pattern, finds yesterday's high, calculates the entry, TP, and SL price, and then sets the expiration period.
+The buy signal operates precisely as described above.
+It identifies the required candle sequence pattern, determines yesterday's high, calculates the entry, Take-Profit (TP), and Stop-Loss (SL) prices, and sets an expiration period for the order.
 ```mql5
 //+------------------------------------------------------------------+
 //|                                                                  |